 When it comes to the world of combo smokers, the sky's the limit in terms of features and pricing.

 The best thing you can do is first consider your budget and then look at what you will need from your smoker.
 Take into account how much space you will need and what fuel you want.

-Generally, pellet grill and smokers will cost more and electric smokers next, and the cheaper types will usually be charcoal and then propane models.
+Generally, pellet grills and smokers will cost more and electric smokers next, and the cheaper types will usually be charcoal and then propane models.

-You also want to think about any other features you may wish to, such as infrared roasters, extra shelving space, and grill covers.
+You also want to think about any other features you may wish, such as infrared roasters, extra shelving space, and grill covers.

 12. Storage Space

-Storage space can be handy if you plan on cooking large amounts of meat or store extra charcoal or wood.
+Storage space can be handy if you plan on cooking large amounts of meat or storing extra charcoal or wood.

-Many traditional charcoal smokers will include a rack below the cooking chamber so that you can keep wood and extra briquettes.
+Many traditional charcoal smokers will include a rack below the separate cooking chambers so that you can keep wood and extra briquettes.

 If you plan on cooking a lot, consider a model with side and front storage options.